 Question: What are some tips for writing a CHW job description?

-Question: How do you balance the funder or program needs vs the needs of the Community Health Workers support, recognition and professional development advocacy?
+Answer: It is most important that a CHW is the best match to the organization and to the population they would serve.Question: How do you balance the funder or program needs verses the needs of the community health workers support, recognition and professional development?

 Answer: Funder/Program needs don't need to be in competition with supporting CHWs.
 Continue to learn about how to create environments that best support CHW retention, including supportive strength-based supervision, appropriate job expectations, etc. Understand that working with CHWs is part of an effective strategy to move closer to health equity and community aligned services.
 Create realistic and attainable metrics, deliverables, and expectations that account for short-, mid-, and long-term outcomes.

 Answer: ORCHWA members are CHWs, supervisors, traditional health workers, allies and advocates who bring crucial connections, insights, and perspectives to the work we do.

 Question: How do I become an ORCHWA member?

 Answer: You can easily sign up on our website!